moeni12/Group3/use_cases/USE_CASE-2.md

 ## EXTENSIONS

 3. **Lists of countries does not exist**:
-    1. User cannot view the lists of the countries.
+    1. User cannot view the lists of the countries in a continent.

 ## SUB-VARIATIONS